proofdock/chaos-azure/README.md

 ## Contribute

 If you wish to contribute more functions to this package, you are more than welcome to do so.
-Please, fork this project, make your changes following the usual [PEP 8][pep8] code style complemented with our flavor, sprinkling with tests and submit a PR for review.
+Please, fork this project, make your changes following the usual [PEP 8][pep8] code style complemented with a flavor (defined in .flake8 file), sprinkling with tests and submit a PR for review.

 [pep8]: https://pycodestyle.readthedocs.io/en/latest/